gramener/uifactory/README.md

 - **It's small**. <4 KB compressed
 - **It's compliant** with the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.
 Works on all modern browsers
 - **It's easy to learn**.
 Write any HTML, CSS and JS and wrap it in a `<template>` componentize it.
+- **No compilation**.
+No server.
+No hosting.
+Just save to and edit a HTML file.

 It's [MIT licensed](LICENSE).